OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 Contrary to the syntax, the spawn itself should be considered as having a `void` value.
 The return value of spawn is like a promise or lazily evaluated value.
 If it is consumed immediately the parallelism is lost.
-The compiler rewrites supported uses of `cilk_spawn` into a form where the value of the spawned expression is consumed in the continuation.
+When `cilk_spawn` follows `=` the store to the left hand side is made part of what is spawned.

-These three statements are equivalent:
+These three statements assigning to an ordinary variable are equivalent:

 ```cilkc
 x = cilk_spawn f();